Empowered 6M+ video editors worldwide to create faster and gain traction with great enjoyment

 User Flow

-Design Decision - Workflow
+Design Decision - Searching

-Two workflows
+Two options

 ❌ Require too much manual effort and time consuming